biotaphy/tutorials/_sources/tutorial/w2_resolve_splist_names.rst.txt

 ---------------------------
 Output
 ---------------------------
-This process outputs files configured in the script parameter file, similar to the
+This process outputs files configured in the script parameter file:
-following:

-1. text to the console as it processes each name.
-2. a log file named in the log_filename parameter, similar to `wrangle_species_list_gbif.log <../../data/easy_bake/wrangle_species_list_gbif.log>`_
+2. If `report_filename` is specified in the script parameter file, a summary of name resolutions, like
+   `wrangle_species_list_gbif.log <../../data/easy_bake/wrangle_species_list_gbif.log>`_
-3. a report file named in the report_filename parameter, similar to `wrangle_species_list_gbif.rpt <../../data/easy_bake/wrangle_species_list_gbif.rpt>`_
-   containing a summary of the processing.
+3. If `log_filename` is specified in the script parameter file, a report like `wrangle_species_list_gbif.rpt <../../data/easy_bake/wrangle_species_list_gbif.rpt>`_ containing a summary of the processing.
+3. If `log_console` is specified in the script parameter file, logs will be written to the command prompt during execution.
-4. an output species list named in the out_species_list_filename, similar to `heuchera_accepted_gbif.txt <../../data/easy_bake/heuchera_accepted_gbif.txt>`_
+4. an output species list named in the out_species_list_filename, like `heuchera_accepted_gbif.txt <../../data/easy_bake/heuchera_accepted_gbif.txt>`_
    containing the modified species list, one name per line.

-The process also produces outputs according to the wrangler configuration file:
+The process produces one additional file configured in the wrangler configuration file:

-1. a name-map file named in out_map_filename parameter for the AcceptedNameSpeciesListWrangler.
+*  An `out_map_filename` containing a name-map from the AcceptedNameSpeciesListWrangler.
 The name-map is a JSON file with pairs of names - the original name to the accepted name according to the specified authority.
    This name-map is suitable to use for input when resolving another dataset containing a subset of the same original names.
-A sample output name-map is `gbif_splist.namemap <../../data/easy_bake/gbif_splist.namemap>`_.
+A sample output name-map is `gbif_splist.namemap <../../data/easy_bake/splist_gbif.namemap>`_.